 STOP THE FREAKING PRESSES.

 Upon closer observation, we see that Dedee’s own retirement benefit continues to grow until she reaches age 70.
 For every year you delay collecting retirement benefits, your base benefit increases until it maxes out at age 70.
 Those incremental increases in Dedee’s own retirement benefit exceed her survivor benefit amount at age 70.

 So, realistically, Dedee’s own retirement benefit is larger than her widow survivor benefit if she waits long enough to collect.
 And she can wait to collect her own retirement benefit because if she’s a smart cookie, she’ll take her reduced widow benefit early and switch to her own retirement benefit at age 70.

 Whew.
 That took a lot out of me.
 I’m feeling very lightheaded.

 It took me days to write this post.
 DAYS.

 If we’ve learned one thing from this here plethora of information it’s this: Social Security is COMPLI-FREAKIN-CATED.

-The problem is, not every SSA representative is well-versed on taxes or claiming strategies.
+The problem is, not every SSA representative understands taxes or claiming strategies.
 So, the more you know before you go the better off you’ll be.

-I hope some of your pressing Social Security questions were answered here.
+I hope I answered some of your pressing Social Security questions.
 If not, please comment below or send me an email at kim (at) widow411 (dot) com and let me know what you’re struggling with.

 - 7 Critical Money Management Skills Every Widow Should Have